Sheshiyer/fooljourney/entryseven.md

 	•	Rider–Waite invitation (Samui) added the gentle gatekeeper: Kala, who felt like Kali, guiding radius and restraint.
 	•	The yantra console fused both into a working interface: angels + angles, presence + geometry, so decisions travel with law instead of mood.

 Backbone remains: 6 → 3.
 Choose coherence, then create.
-If a move doesn’t fit inside the declared pillars, it isn’t my move.
+If a move doesn't fit inside the declared pillars, it isn't my move.

-I witness with precision and compassion.

-➤ One line to close: “I shine to show the road, not to be seen.”
+➤ One line to close: "I shine to show the road, not to be seen."
 Send the next message that fits that law.